-Continuances of Hearings on Petitions
+Continuances of Hearings on Petitions in Uncontested Matters

 - A. Any request for a continuance before the time of the hearing, must be made by or with the permission of petitioner if self-represented, or by petitioner's counsel. - B. A one-week continuance will be granted only for good cause. - C. A first and second continuance of two weeks or more may be obtained by contacting the Probate Examiner.
-After two continuances have been granted, further continuances must be approved by the court. - D. Continuance policy is subject to change. - E. A preapproved matter will be continued if an objection is made at time of hearing and counsel for the preapproved matter is not present.
-Counsel will be notified of the continuance. - F. Probate Examiners have authority to continue the hearing date on non-contested petitions.
-However, Probate Examiners do not have authority to grant requests for continuance that are made later than 4:30 p.m. three court days prior to the hearing.
-For non-contested matters, counsel seeking a continuance must inform all counsel and any parties who may appear of the continuance at the earliest possible date so as to avoid unnecessary appearances, inconvenience and expense. - G. For contested matters, counsel seeking the continuance must obtain the advance agreement of all parties who have appeared in the matter prior to making a continuance request.
+After two continuances have been granted, further continuances must be approved by the court. - D. For matters set forth in subsection 1 below, Probate Examiners have authority to continue the hearing date on non-contested petitions.
+However, Probate Examiners do not have authority to grant requests for continuance that are made later than 5:00 p.m. three court days prior to the hearing, or which are set forth in subsection 2 below.
+For non-contested matters, counsel seeking a continuance must inform all counsel and any parties who may appear of the continuance at the earliest possible date so as to avoid unnecessary appearances, inconvenience and expense.